 Nashville, TN 37203

 This eco-friendly hotel is located in Nashville’s West End / Midtown area.
 Heck, they’re so green — and want you to be too – that you even get a hybrid courtesy car to use during your stay.
-Not to be missed is the restaurant formerly known as the 1808 Grille, where Nashville meets London at the corner of tasty and devine.
-Little-known secret: you can get a free glass of wine from 5 p.m. to 6 p.m.
+Not to be missed is the restaurant formerly known as the 1808 Grille, where Nashville meets London at the corner of tasty and divine.
+Little-known secret: you can get complimentary wine from 5 p.m. to 6 p.m.
 Monday through Friday.

 231 Sixth Avenue North